-The Stars had only two picks in the 2016 WNBA Draft, having traded the team’s second round pick to Atlanta in exchange for Samantha Logic early in the 2015 campaign.
+They traded their 2016 second round pick to Atlanta early in the 2015 campaign in exchange for Samantha Logic.
 Logic played in 23 games for San Antonio that year, averaging 2.0 points and 1.5 rebounds, but was waived during training camp the following season.

-With the team’s first round pick—the second pick overall—San Antonio took Connecticut guard Moriah Jefferson (pictured).
+That left San Antonio with two picks in the draft, and with their first round pick, the Stars took UConn guard Moriah Jefferson (pictured).
 The four-time NCAA Champion, and two-time Nancy Lieberman Award winner, was named to the WNBA All-Rookie team in 2016 after averaging 13.9 points and 4.2 assists per game, and connecting on 37.5 percent of her shots from long distance.

 Jefferson’s 2017 season was shortened due to injury, but she still averaged 4.4 assists per game, and made 45.0 percent of her three-pointers.